Volplayed/friendly-rpg-game/README.md

 - **Escape** - you can escape from the fight.
 - **Bosses** - you can fight with bosses.
 - **Win/Lose** - you can win or lose the game.

+This project was greatly inspired by the [Pixel Dungeon](https://github.com/watabou/pixel-dungeon) game.

 ## Screenshots
 <img src="./ReadmeImg/gameplay1.png" width=500> <img src="./ReadmeImg/gameplay2.png" width=500>